Dg manifolds, formal exponential maps and homotopy Lie algebras: Preliminaries

-\begin{example} Given a smooth section $s$ of a vector bundle $E\to M$, we have a dg manifold $(E[-1], \iota_s)$, where we have $C^\infty (E[-1])\cong \sections{\Lambda^{-\bullet}E\dual}$ as algebra of functions and $Q=\iota_s$, the interior product with $s$, as its homological vector field.
+\begin{example} Let $s$ be a smooth section of a vector bundle $E\to M$.
+Then $(E[-1],\iota_s)$ is a dg manifold --- its algebra of functions is $C^\infty(E[-1])\cong\sections{\Lambda^{-\bullet}E\dual}$ and its homological vector field is $Q=\iota_s$, the interior product with $s$.
 This dg manifold can be thought of as a smooth model for the (possibly singular) intersection of $s$ with the zero section of the vector bundle $E$, and is often called a `derived intersection', or a \emph{quasi-smooth derived manifold} \cite{arXiv:2006.01376}. \end{example}

 Both situations in Example~\ref{example-two} are special instances of Lie algebroids, while Example~\ref{example-three} is a special case of derived manifolds \cite{arXiv:2006.01376}.